moonlight52137/moonlight52137.github.io/_pages/about.md

 News
 ======
 2024.12: Our paper "Improving Skeleton-based Action Recognition with Interactive Object Information" has been accepted at IJMIR.

-2023.10: Our paper "A novel feature for action recognition" has been published at MTA
+2023.10: Our paper "A novel feature for action recognition" has been published at MTA.

 Experiences